stephenajulu/stephenajulu.com/content/blog/don-t-just-hodl-crypto-make-money-while-you-sleep-with-it.md

 ### Yield farming

-[Yield farming](https://www.coindesk.com/defi-yield-farming-comp-token-explained) is another decentralized, or [DeFi, ](https://www.coindesk.com/what-is-defi)method of earning passive crypto income.
+[Yield farming](https://www.coindesk.com/defi-yield-farming-comp-token-explained) is another decentralized, or [DeFi, ](https://stephenajulu.com/blog/decentralized-finance-defined/)method of earning passive crypto income.
 This is made possible by the dynamic operations of decentralized exchanges, which are basically trading platforms where users rely on the combination of smart contracts (programmable and self-executing computer contracts) and investors for the liquidity necessary to execute trades.
 Here, users do not trade against brokers or other traders.
 Instead, they trade against funds deposited by investors – known as liquidity providers – into special smart contracts known as liquidity pools.
 In turn, liquidity providers receive a proportional amount of trading fees from the pool.

 To start earning passive income via this system you first have to take up the role of a liquidity provider (LP) on a DeFi exchange such as Uniswap, Aave, or PancakeSwap.

 To start earning these fees, you have to deposit a specified ratio of two or more digital assets into a liquidity pool.

 * For example, in order to provide liquidity to an ETH/USDT pool, you will need to deposit both ETH and USDT tokens into it.

 Once you deposit liquidity, the decentralized exchange will transfer LP tokens representing your share of the total funds locked in the liquidity pool.
 You can then stake these LP tokens using supported decentralized lending platforms and earn additional interest.
 This strategy allows you to earn two separate interest rates from a single deposit.

 The crypto passive income opportunities listed in this guide are just some of the many ways you can make extra profit with your idle digital assets.
 Note that none of these opportunities are risk-free.
 Hence, it is advisable to carry out your own research, seek professional guidance from a qualified financial advisor, and determine what best suits your investment goals.

+I'd like to introduce to you: Binance.

+The best crypto exchange.
+Binance has a specific feature known as the Binance Vault that enables you to earn passive income on the crypto you hold with relatively low risk.
+With Binance, you can just buy crypto, add it to your Earn Vault and sleep knowing your crypto is growing.

+To use this, kindly register with Binance using this link: [Register With Binance and Get 20%](https://accounts.binance.com/en/register?ref=CL2JFAB6)

 Source: [CoinDesk](https://www.coindesk.com/learn/top-6-crypto-passive-income-generators-for-2021/)